glag2/raspi-car/README.md

 Remember to download all the needed maps inside the app before it's too late ;)

+To import the GPX file that we want to use follow the point 6 at the beginning of the page.

 ### Set up the OBD II connection

-In my case the OBD II data are retrieved thanks to an ELM 327 device

 [connection tutorial video](https://www.youtube.com/watch?v=DABytIdutKk)